 Task How to Show a view Use subcommands of View > (View Name) , which may include a contig number or the word Show .
 For instance, to see the Alignment view for Contig x, you would choose View > Alignment > Contig x > Show .
 Change the style (fonts, colors, calculation metrics and more) Use the Style panel and its subsections.
 Customization for font style and size applies to all text in a view.
 Individual rows cannot have different styles.
 Detach a view Only certain views can be detached.
 To do this, use subcommands of View > (View Name) that end in Detach , or right-click on the view tab and choose Detach (View Name) .
 Detaching a view turns it into a free-floating window.
 Reattach all detached views to their original locations Use View > Reattach All Views.
-Show the active view in full-screen mode Use the View > Full Screen command or the the Full screen tool at the bottom right corner of the view.
-Exit from full- screen mode Click the Esc key, use the Exit Full Screen tool (at the bottom of the full-screen view, or press Ctrl/Cmd+Shift+F .
-Configure the number and location of visible views.
-Use the View > Document Layout command or the Change layout tool (image varies) in the bottom right corner of the view to access possible layouts.
-The following options are available: • One - One - To show only the current view. • Two Horizontal (Two Horizontal) - To show the current view on top and one additional view below it. • Two Vertical (Two Vertical) - To show the current view on the left, and one additional view to the right. • Three Horizontal (Three Horizontal) - To show the current view on top and two additional views below it. • Three - Left (Three - Left) - To show the current view on the left and two additional views stacked one on top of the other on the right. • Three - Right (Three - Right) - To show the current view on the right and two additional views stacked one on top of the other on the left.
+Show the active view in full- screen mode Use the View > Full Screen command or the the Full screen tool at the bottom right corner of the view. view in full- - view in full- screen mode Exit from full- corner of the view.
+Click the Esc key, use the Exit Full Screen tool (صلى الله عليه وسلم) at the bottom of the full-screen view,

+Three - Left (Three - Left) - To show the current view on the left and two additional views stacked one on top of the other on the right.
+Three - Right (Three - Right) - To show the current view on the right and two additional views stacked one on top of the other on the left.
 Three - Top (Three - Top) - To show the current view on the top and two additional views side-by-side on the bottom.
 Three - Bottom (Three - Bottom) - To show the current view on the bottom and two additional views side-by-side on the top.
 Zoom in or out on a view Some views have independent vertical and horizontal zoom in/out sliders.
 Grab any green slider with your mouse and drag left/right or up/down to zoom in or out in the view.
-NC_000020 Sequence Ruler Consensus Coverage C To view two or more documents simultaneously on a split screen By default, only one document at a time is displayed, even if several documents are open.
+To view two or more documents simultaneously on a split screen By default, only one document at a time is displayed, even if several documents are open.
 To view two or more documents simultaneously on a split screen, drag a project tab away from its current position.
 When you see a black arrow, release the mouse button.
 Documents can be re-docked in their original positions by reversing this process.
 Return to the default window display Choose View > Reset Panel Layout.